top of page

 A Real-World Case: When a Painter Becomes a Project Manager

-A homeowner hired a project manager to oversee a full addition build — framing, structure, envelope, everything.
+A homeowner hired a project manager to oversee a full addition build.
+This included framing, structure, envelope, and everything in between.
 What the homeowner didn’t know was that this PM had spent his career as a painter, not a builder.

-Painting is a skilled trade, but it does not prepare someone to:
+While painting is a skilled trade, it does not prepare someone to:

-Why Poor Framing = Bad Siding (and a Bad Exterior Overall)
+Why Poor Framing Equals Bad Siding (and a Bad Exterior Overall)

 Many homeowners assume siding issues are caused by the siding installer.
-But in reality, siding is only as good as the structure beneath it.
+However, siding is only as good as the structure beneath it.
+Poor framing leads to several problems, including:

 When the bones are crooked, the exterior will always show it.

 In the Collingwood project, the PM and client couldn’t understand why siding alignment was impossible.
-They assumed the siding and installation were the issue — but the real problem was the poor framing, that he as the Project Manager had approved without knowing what to look for.
+They assumed the siding and installation were the issue.
+The real problem was the poor framing that he, as the Project Manager, had approved without knowing what to look for.

-When a project manager lacks the training to identify structural errors, those mistakes get buried behind new materials and only show up once it’s too late.
+When a project manager lacks the training to identify structural errors, those mistakes get buried behind new materials.
+They only show up once it’s too late.

 The Rise of Unqualified Project Managers: A Post-Covid Reality

+The problem?
 A title doesn’t equal expertise.
-And construction is not an industry where you can “learn as you go” on someone else’s home.
+Construction is not an industry where you can “learn as you go” on someone else’s home.

 Red Flags Homeowners Should Watch For